garg-tanisha/DropDown/README.md

 Workflow:

 a.
+Fields
+1) Initilize instance of ChromeDriver class

+b.
 TestInitialize
-1) Opens up the browser
-2) Go to the Url "http://google.com"
+1) Go to the Url "http://google.com"
 2) Maximize browser
 3) Set implicit time wait (which stays for entire session)

-b.
+c.
 TestMethod
 1) Finds the element with the Name "q" and enters "GeeksForGeeks" there and press Enter (keyboard)
 2) Finds element with the ClassName "r" and click it (Clicking 'GeeksForGeeks' website link)
 3) Finds element with Id "menu-item-351946" and click it (Clicking Tutorials)